Convex-Dev/design/papers/convex-whitepaper.md

 Because we wish to ensure openness and avoid the issue of centralised control over the system, it must also be **permissionless** in the sense that any actor can participate on an equal basis and not be excluded or censored by other participants wielding excessive power.

 However, This ideal of decentralisation presents the problem that some actors in the system may be malicious and actively attempting to defraud other actors - a significant problem when valuable digital assets are at stake.
 Furthermore, even if not malicious, software or hardware failures can potentially disrupt the system.
 We therefore require the property of **Byzantine Fault Tolerance** - which can be informally characterised as resistance of the consensus mechanism to malicious attacks and failures.
 Theoretical results (e.g. the seminal work by Leslie Lamport) have demonstrated that such consensus requires 2/3 of participants to be good actors - that is, byzantine fault tolerance is possible to achieve as long as no more than 1/3 of actors are malicious or faulty.
 We would like the Internet of Value to operate with a consensus algorithm that achieves this theoretical optimum level of security.

 We now consider the nature of Digital Assets, and what is necessary to implement them.
 A key observation is that for assets to be meaningful, they must obey rules.
 The most obvious example is that of ownership: only the owner of an asset should be able to use it in an economic transaction.
-But other rules may also apply, e.g. a financial option includes a right to "exercise" the option in exchange for some other underlying asset.
+But other rules may also apply: for example a financial option includes a right to "exercise" the option in exchange for some other underlying asset.
 Since assets only have value if owners trust that their rules will be enforced, we need a system of encoding and executing these rules in an automated, verifiable way as part of the decentralised protocol - such rules must be implemented as **smart contracts**.

 While it would be possible to create a simple system of smart contracts that tackle many useful applications without full programmability, the Internet of Value calls for extensibility to new forms of assets that may not be originally anticipated by the designers of the network.
 We therefore require a **Turing complete** smart contract execution model (capable of performing any computation) if we are to avoid the risk of future limitations preventing important digital asset classes from being created.

-To ensure that only valid transactions are executed on digital assets with the authorisation of the owner, we need a secure way to validate the identity and .
+To ensure that only valid transactions are executed on digital assets with the authorisation of the owner, we need a secure way to validate the authenticity of transactions.
 This is fortunately a well-studied problem that can be solved with cryptographic techniques, and in particular **digital signatures**, where the authenticity of a transaction can be validated through the use of a secret private key held by users, and a public key that is visible to all.

 Maintenance of the network consensus invariably requires resources: powerful servers with compute capability, significant storage and network bandwidth are necessary to operate the consensus algorithm and execute transactions 24/7 at global scale.
 These resources are ultimately not free, and to compensate their operators for the economic cost of their services there is a need to impose **transaction fees** for usage.
 Without some economic cost of transacting, the network could be swamped by low-value or malicious transactions that consume excessive resources.
 The need to charge a transaction fee naturally leads to the conclusion that some form of **native currency** is required, being a digital currency that is valid to pay for the usage of network services (which can be enforced at the protocol level).

 Finally, we note some practical considerations.
 Information will need to be durably maintained and frequently communicated as part of the consensus algorithm and in serving users of the network, which requires systems for **storage** and **transmission** of data.
 Ideally, such systems need to be **efficient** to provide necessary storage, and they must ensure **integrity** to allow recovery from faults and malicious tampering.

-The remainder of this White Paper describes the technical implementation of Convex, which implements all of the above capabilities in order to provide a foundation for the Internet of Value.
+The remainder of this White Paper describes the technical implementation of Convex, which implements all the above capabilities in order to provide a foundation for the Internet of Value.

 ### A note on Values